Welcome, New Students!

 - Connect computers, Android, and iOS devices to AirOrangeX.
 Full instructions are available at answers.syr.edu/aox.

-- Connect other devices in your residence hall to Gadgets&Games.
+- Connect all other devices in your residence hall to Gadgets&Games.

 - Students living in the Sheraton see our Connecting at the Sheraton page.